lm380/TaskApp/README.md

-**Task**

-To build a simple TODO spring-boot application.

-**Features To Build**
+**Spring boot web app with restful API**

+**Features**

-- Add a Task
+- Add a task
-- Update a Task
+- Update a task
+- Delete a task
-- Get a Task
+- Get a task
 - Get all tasks

-**Requirements**

-- This needs to a Spring boot application written using Jdk8+/kotlin/groovy
-- Exposes rest endpoint for the above features
-- Please use MySql DB
-- Use maven

-**What we are looking for**

-- Code structure
-- Code style
-- Code quality
-- Completion of Features
-- Testing approach (Pref using spock)
-- Cucumber tests (Nice to have)

-**How to submit test**

-Please create a private fork and once done please send a PR to integration branch.
+**Note**

+- Please remember to add the password for your root mysql user in the application properties file if needed.